Raku/nqp/docs/ops.markdown

 * `signal($queue, $schedulee, int [nqp::cosnt::SIG_], $handle_type)`

 Sets up a signal handler for the given signal.
-Whenever it occurs, an array is pushed to the queue containg the schedulee and the signal number.
+Whenever it occurs, an array is pushed to the queue containing the schedulee and the signal number.
 Cancel to stop handling it.

 ## watchfile
 * `watchfile($queue, $schedulee, str $filename, $handle_type)`

 Watches an individual file for changes.
-Pushes the an array to the queue when a change is detected, consisting of the schedulee, the filename that changed if provided by the underlying watcher mechanism, a 0 if the file changed, and a 1 if it was renamed.
+Pushes an array to the queue when a change is detected, consisting of the schedulee, the filename that changed if provided by the underlying watcher mechanism, a 0 if the file changed, and a 1 if it was renamed.
 Cancel to stop watching.